bradbell/xrst/sphinx/test_out/code_cmd.rst

 Requirements
 ************
-Each code command ends with
+Each code section ends with
 a line containing the second version of the command; i.e., ``{xrst_code}``.
 Hence there must be an even number of code commands.